-We do have general recommendations, though: Assault Cuirass greatly increases your attack speed and helps your team tank up, Basher into Abyssal Blade allows you to lock targets down for a long time when combined with Wraithfire Blast, and Blade Mail helps against teams with plenty of uncontrollable damage output.
+We do have general recommendations, though.
+Assault Cuirass greatly increases your attack speed and helps your team tank up.
+Basher into Abyssal Blade allows you to lock targets down for a long time when combined with Wraithfire Blast.
+Blade Mail also helps against teams with plenty of uncontrollable damage output.
 But Radiance and BKB will suffice in most games, allowing you to immediately push the tempo and end the match before harder carries can catch up.

 Reign of Terror